REPORT

 Methodology

 The goal of this research was to pinpoint the technologies that have garnered a substantial and active customer base within Snowflake.
-The study spanned a 12-month period, from May 1, 2023, to April 30, 2024, encompassing data from over 9,800 Snowflake customers.
+The study spanned a 12-month period, aligned with the Snowflake fiscal year 2025 (Feb.
+1, 2024 to Jan.
+31, 2025), evaluating usage data and related trends from over 11,100 Snowflake customers.
 The process was as follows:

 • Held either a capacity or an on-demand/self-service contract with a valid end date, and